yurimix/aws-s3-copy-large/README.md

 ```

-You can get, copy, modify the code as you wish but without any warranties.
+You can get, copy, modify the code as you wish but without any warranties from my side.